aarjavchauhan/portfolio/content/home.md

  <!-- ![me](/aarjav.jpeg) -->
 ___
 Hi!
-I am currently a PhD candidate at the University of Toronto in the Department of Computer Science working at the intersection of human-computer interaction (HCI) and the commons.
+I am currently a PhD candidate at the University of Toronto in the Department of Computer Science.
+I am interested in learning about the ways by which the design of technologies shape and intersect with the governance practices within communities.
+I am in interdisciplinary researcher, drawing from approaches within human-computer interaction (HCI), computer supported co-operative work (CSCW), and science & technology studies (STS).

-My research examines efforts in online communities, such as Wikipedia and OpenStreetMap, that use commons-based approaches to self-govern and engage in the collective production of knowledge.
-In particular, I am interested in exploring the patterns of conflicts and tensions that emerge in the governance of the commons, as well as identifying the conditions under which conflict may be a creative or generative force, rather than destructive to the efforts of these communities to collectively accomplish their goals.

 ___